Finding large counterexamples by selectively exploring the Pachner graph: Discussion

-\begin{conjecture} Every knot with tunnel number one admits infinitely many ideal triangulations with no tunnel edges. \end{conjecture}
+\begin{conjecture} Every knot with tunnel number one admits infinitely many one-vertex ideal triangulations with no tunnel edges. \end{conjecture}

-\begin{conjecture} For every small Seifert fibre space that is not a lens space or prism manifold, there exist infinitely many one-vertex triangulations with no edges isotopic to Seifert fibres. \end{conjecture}
+\begin{conjecture} For every irreducible small Seifert fibre space that is neither a lens space nor a prism manifold, there exist infinitely many one-vertex triangulations with no Seifert fibre edges. \end{conjecture}